 We’re about 24 hours away from July 1st and the Free Agent Frenzy is about to begin.
 Unlike last year’s extremely weak class, this year has some huge names attached to it which could mean the deals might get really crazy this time around.

-Writer-Editor Matt Larkin took you through, and now we’re going to dive a bit deeper into the numbers behind some of those names.
-We’ll look at some key stats from the past three seasons, strengths and weaknesses and a projected cap hit by Hockey Graphs analyst Matt Cane.
+Writer-Editor Matt Larkin took you through the top 30 available players, and now we’re going to dive a bit deeper into the numbers behind some of those names.
+We’ll look at some key stats from the past three seasons, strengths and weaknesses and a projected cap hit using work done by Hockey Graphs analyst Matt Cane.

 The strengths and weaknesses are based on a player’s percentile rank over the last three seasons in various stats.
 It’s basically a way to show what percentage of the league a player is better than at that particular skill based on the best stat associated with it.
 Keep in mind that not all skills are equally important.